richardleeaus/iot-garden/README.md

 ## Setup TimescaleDB

-TimescaleDB is a time series database and i used to store the telemetry created from the device.
+TimescaleDB is a time series database used to store the telemetry created from the device.

 ### Azure CLI